lamps-wg/documentsigning-eku/draft-ietf-lamps-documentsigning-eku.md

 The procedures and practices employed by a certification authority MUST ensure that the correct values for the EKU extension are inserted in each certificate that is issued.
-Unless certificates are governed by a vendor specific PKI (or trust program), certificates that indicate usage for document signing MAY include the id-kp-documentSigning KeyPurposeId.
+Unless certificates are governed by a vendor(s) specific PKI, certificates that indicate usage for document signing MAY include the id-kp-documentSigning KeyPurposeId.
 The inclusion of the id-kp-documentSigning KeyPurposeId does not preclude the inclusion of other KeyPurposeIds.